Spring Boot microservices guide

 Keep a standard Boot application

-No custom runtime model is required.
 A regular @SpringBootApplication remains the service entry point.

 Register resources and clients

-Configure the control plane
+Configure the Registry

 Dependency management